-OR, JUST THE USUAL SHIT FROM A CRASHING AND BASHING OLD BIRD.
+OR, AN ACCIDENT BEFORE LEAVING FOR PARADISE, JUST THE USUAL SHIT FROM A CRASHING AND BASHING OLD BIRD.

 Well folks I’ve gone and done it again.

 In my wild enthusiasm to have a fresh start and go on a health kick on Sunday, after having, let’s say, run riot with sangria popsicles I crashed and burned immediately upon awakening.
 I got up and went to throw last nights soup down the loo preparing for a house clean before my trip to Punta Allen the following day.
 I sped back past my bed catching my toes on the bed leg that rather protrudes, and went crashing down really hard on my left wrist and then knees, elbows and hip, whilst, I might say holding the fucking soup pan aloft in my right hand.
 Now, this weird automatic reaction I have noted before, for some reason you protect what you’re holding at the great cost of bodily harm.
 I’ve done this many times in a fit of the clumsies.

 Now you might be saying that it’s my fault, but I promise you that normally when I crash and burn it’s due to lack of concentration and not the demon drink.
 This is why I keep banging on to you old birds especially, to go slow and concentrate on missions whether they be climbing ruins or doing the fucking dishes at home.
 This more haste less speed Rebecca had a stupid household accident and an avoidable one.
 This was the same dumb stupidity when I broke my foot in Mexico (link)stumbling on the hotel bathroom step taking my dry clothes with speed to my suitcase.
 True the step was high but it was because I was planning other stuff in my head and my spatial awareness flew out the window as it does.